About the travels

 My personal take on the expression “going nowhere” means that I don’t have a certain goal (city, place) where my travel is supposed to “end”.
 I’m going nowhere in particular, you might say.
 The trip itself, no matter where it takes me, is my goal.
 Contrary to Mr Iyer, I won’t be sitting still at one place when I am ´going nowhere´, but in my mind there’s no better way of describing my travel plans.
 But I will get to see a lot of places along the way, which is also why I added “(and everywhere)” to the name of the blog.

-Another well known travel writer, Ms Jenny Diski, claimed in Stranger on a train that it takes dedication to travel without a goal.
+Another well known travel writer, The late Jenny Diski, claimed in Stranger on a train that it takes dedication to travel without a goal.
 Considering all the necessary preparations I have had to do for making this trip happen, I wholeheartedly agree with her.